mercedes-benz/acentrik/helm-charts/EDGE_NODE_CLUSTER.md

 8. **Inbound network** required for provider, In order for Acentrik Marketplace to connect to the Edge Node, Provider need to be internet-facing and **publically accessible** from Acentrik Marketplace
    - Preferably a SSL Certificated public facing endpoint
    - Please make sure that the endpoint is accessible over the internet and is not protected by a firewall or by credentials.
 9. To confidently validate above prerequisite, a **Hello world API** could be deploy on your infrastucture setup and cover at least point 5, 8.
-If **Hello world API** works as expected, the kubernetes object can be replace with Edge Node Cluster components.
+If **Hello world API** works as expected, the kubernetes object can be replace with Edge Computing Cluster components.

 ---

 ## Tools

 1. Helm 3 CLI - [install](https://helm.sh/docs/intro/install/)
-   - Helm CLI are for helm chart installation, Edge Node Cluster will be deploying with Helm Chart
+   - Helm CLI are for helm chart installation, Edge Computing Cluster will be deploying with Helm Chart
 2. Kubectl CLI - [install](https://kubernetes.io/docs/tasks/tools/#kubectl)
    - Kubectl CLI are use to run commands against Kubernetes cluster
 3. curl CLI - [install](https://curl.se/download.html)